 Nestled into the heart of southeastern Ontario, Prince Edward County (PEC) is known as a vibrant food and wine destination.
-The region boasts an up and coming culinary scene, world-class PEC wineries and is home to the popular Sandbanks Provincial Park.
+The region boasts an up-and-coming culinary scene, world-class PEC wineries and is home to the popular Sandbanks Provincial Park.
 It is the perfect place to spend a weekend away and is a popular getaway from Toronto and Ottawa.

-Getting to Prince Edward County
+Getting To Prince Edward County

 The most popular way to get to Prince Edward County is by driving.
 Luckily the region is located within a few hours from several major cities.
 It is about 2 hours and 15 minutes (217 kilometres) from Toronto to Prince Edward County.
-From Ottawa, it is about 2 hours and 50 minutes (279 kilometres) and from Montreal, it is nearly 4 hours (377 kilometres) to the County.
+From Ottawa, it is about 2 hours and 50 minutes (279 kilometres), and from Montreal, it is nearly 4 hours (377 kilometres) to the County.

 Unfortunately, there is no bus service from major cities.
 You can grab the VIA Rail Train to Belleville.
-It is located along the Bay of Quinte about 20 minutes from The County.
+It is located along the Bay of Quinte, about 20 minutes from The County.
 From there you can rent a car or take a taxi to PEC and take tours leaving from your accommodation.

 Getting Around Prince Edward County